Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

 }
 ```

-* When you use a suspending function to perform a request, the underlying thread isn't blocked.
+* `getOrgRepos()` is defined as a `suspend` function.
+When you use a suspending function to perform a request, the
+underlying thread isn't blocked.
+You'll find the details on how it works exactly later.
 * `getOrgRepos()` returns the result directly instead of returning a `Call`.
-* If the result is unsuccessful, an exception is thrown.
+If the result is unsuccessful, an
+exception is thrown.

 Alternatively, Retrofit also allows returning the result wrapped in `Response`.
 In this case, the result body is
 provided, and it is possible to check for errors manually.
+This tutorial uses the versions returning `Response`.

 In `src/contributors/GitHubService.kt`, add following declarations to the `GitHubService` interface: